Kitchen table chat is now heard loud and clear

-It’s 10pm, election night, and I’m waiting for my lift home from the Dee Why RSL.
+It’s 10pm on election day and I’m waiting for my lift home from the Dee Why RSL.
 This is where the independent Dr Sophie Scamps team has gathered and scored a historic victory.
 They’re still partying upstairs in their sky-blue T-shirts.

 Out the front, I’ve gathered one last recording.
 It’s from a bloke: “Whaddabout when ScoMo jumped on that little kid at soccer?
 That was bullshit!”

 This was always an improbable win.
-They’ve unseated incumbent Jason Falinski, overcoming a 13.3% win and wresting the seat of Mackellar from Liberal Party hands after 73 years.
+She has unseated incumbent Jason Falinski, overcoming a 13.3% margin and wresting the seat of Mackellar from Liberal Party hands after 73 years.

-When I get home, I realise that all the other comments I’ve recorded tonight are from women.
+When I get home, I realise all the other comments I’ve recorded tonight are from women.
+This is their night.
+From the top to the bottom, the women of Mackellar have organised, turned up and executed a flawless campaign.

 Sign up for a FREE 21-day trial and get Crikey straight to your inbox